Board of trustees

 Jill is Head of Healthcare Practice with Ordnance Survey.
 She has 25 years' experience working both for the NHS and on behalf of companies supplying services to the NHS, with extensive experience establishing senior level client relationships and developing new business in the healthcare sector.

-Olivia is Director of External Affairs at Arthritis Research UK, and leads the teams delivering media relations, digital, branding and policy and public affairs work to support the organisation's activities and champion their cause.
+Olivia is Director of Transformation at Versus Arthritis – the charity created following the merger of Arthritis Care and Arthritis Research UK.
+Much of her career has been in external affairs roles and she is now helping the charity deliver more for and with more people with arthritis.
 She joined Arthritis Research UK in 2012 from Hospice UK, where she led the development of Hospice Care Week, delivered in partnership with local hospices.
 She has 20 years’ experience in a variety of communications roles in the charity sector and worked on a number of campaigns, including Dying Matters, Carers Week and the End Child Poverty coalition.

 Being passionate about social issues Olivia has chosen to work in organisations spanning a range of issues ranging from children, disability, end of life care and health.
 She was a trustee of a small mental health charity seeing it through its merger with Mind and the survival of its pioneering mental health media awards.